pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ## Rationale

-The new table partition feature should be problem-solving oriented, and it may not cover all MySQL counterpart at first.
+The new table partition feature should be problem-solving oriented, and it may not cover all MySQL counterparts at first.

 The syntax should be always MySQL compatible, as TiDB's promise from the beginning.